Society of King Charles the Martyr

-The Society of King Charles the Martyr is an Anglican devotional society dedicated to the cult of Saint Charles the Martyr, a title of Charles I of England (1600–1649).
+The Society of King Charles the Martyr is an Anglican devotional society dedicated to the cult of Saint Charles the Martyr, a title of Charles I of England and Scotland (1600–1649).
 It is a member of the Catholic Societies of the Church of England, an Anglo-Catholic umbrella group.
 It is also active in the Scottish Episcopal Church and North America, and has international members elsewhere.

 History

 After Charles I was executed in 1649, it was said that the Puritans had offered to spare his life if he would abolish episcopacy in the Church of England.
 On the basis that his refusal led to his death, high church supporters of episcopacy viewed his death as a martyrdom.
 After the 1660 Restoration of his son Charles II to the throne, observance of 30 January, the date of Charles I's execution, was added to the Church of England's liturgical calendar, with a special service in the Book of Common Prayer and special sermons preached.

 The Anniversary Days Observance Act 1859 removed the service, along with those of Gunpowder Plot and the Restoration, as being of political rather than religious character.
 The liberal influence which led to the 1859 change also produced a Tractarian reaction, which developed into Anglo-Catholicism and encouraged a renewal of high church practices.
 The Society of King Charles the Martyr was founded in 1894 with the stated purpose of "intercessory prayer for the defence of the Church of England against the attacks of her enemies."
 Since then, the objectives have extended to religious devotion in keeping with the traditions of Anglo-Catholicism.